Confidence isn’t something you suddenly wake up with one day.

 Strength training didn’t just change my body.

-It changed the way I saw myself.
+It changed how I saw myself.

 It gave me ownership.

-It gave me voice.
+It gave me a voice.

 It gave me strength from the inside out.